Germanic paganism: *Wodanaz/Odin

 Odin (*Wodanaz) plays the main role in a number of myths as well as well-attested Norse rituals; he appears to have been venerated by many Germanic peoples in the early Middle Ages, though his exact characteristics probably varied in different times and places.
 In the Germanic days of the week, Odin is equated with Mercury (dies Mercurii [day of Mercury] which became "Wednesday" ["day of *Wodanaz/Odin"]), an association that accords with the usual scholarly interpretation of the interpretatio Romana and is also found in early medieval authors.
 It may have been inspired by both gods' connections to arcane knowledge and the dead.

 The age of the cult of Odin is disputed.
 The earliest clear reference to Odin by name is found on a C-bracteate discovered in Denmark in 2020.
 Dated to as early as the 400s, the bracteate features a Proto-Norse Elder Futhark inscription reading "He is Odin’s man".
 Archaeological evidence for Odin is found in the form of his later bynames on Runic inscriptions found in Danish bogs from 4th or 5th century AD; other possible archaeological attestations may date to the 3rd century CE.
 Images of Odin dating to the late migration period are known from Frisia, but appear to have come there from Scandinavia.

 In Norse myths, Odin plays one of the most important roles of all the gods.
 He is also attested in myths outside of the Norse area.
 In the mid-7th century CE, the Franco-Burgundian chronicler Fredegar narrates that "Wodan" gave the Lombards their name; this story also appears in the roughly contemporary Origo gentis Langobardorum and later in the Historia Langobardorum of Paul the Deacon (790 CE).
 In Germany, Odin is attested as part of a divine triad on the Nordendorf fibulae and the second Merseburg charm, in which he heals Balder's horse.
 In England, he appears as a healing magician in the Nine Herbs Charm and in Anglo-Saxon genealogies.
 It is disputed whether he was worshiped among the Goths.

 *Frijjō/Frigg

 The only major Norse goddess also found in the pre-Viking period is Frigg, Odin's wife.
 When the Germanic days of the week were translated, Frigg was equated with Venus, so that dies Veneris ("day of Venus") became "Friday" ("day of Frijjō/Frigg").
 This translation suggests a connection to fertility and sexuality, and her name is etymologically derived from an Indo-European root meaning "love".
-In the stories of how the Lombard's got their name, Frea (Frigg) plays an important role in tricking her husband Vodan (Odin) into giving the Lombards victory.
+In the stories of how the Lombards got their name, Frea (Frigg) plays an important role in tricking her husband Vodan (Odin) into giving the Lombards victory.
 She is also mentioned in the Merseburg Charms, where she displays magical abilities.
 The only Norse myth in which Frigg plays a major role is the death of Baldr, and there is only little evidence for a cult of Frigg in Scandinavia.